k0swe/adif-json-protobuf/README.md

 it internally in my own logging application.

-I don't really expect that protocol buffers will become a popular way for end users to store their data on disk or even for developers of different software to support importing or exporting protobufs.
+I don't really expect that protocol buffers will become a popular way for end users to store their data on disk or even for developers of software to support importing or exporting binary protobufs.

-Perhaps desktop logging software might use JSON as a disk file format; JSON is both highly human-readable and highly machine-parsable.
+Perhaps desktop logging software might start using JSON as a disk file format; JSON is both highly human-readable and highly machine-parsable.
 However, I think that's questionable for the same reason that ADX failed; ADIF is good enough and already ubiquitous.